 Akebia’s COVID-19 Statement

-In terms of our clinical trials, our PRO2TECT studies for vadadustat have advanced significantly and we continue to expect top-line data in mid-2020, as previously disclosed.
+In terms of our clinical trials, our PRO2TECT studies for vadadustat have advanced significantly and as previously disclosed, we expect to announce top-line data in early September.
 Our FO2RWARD-2 trial for vadadustat is fully enrolled, and we continue to expect top-line data by year end.
 COVID-19 precautions are, however, causing a delay in enrolling new clinical trials.
 We are using remote monitoring and performing remote patient visits, where possible.

 This uncertain COVID-19 environment has presented new risks to our business.
 While we are working aggressively to mitigate impacts on our business, we are mindful that many of these risks and the impact to the larger healthcare market are outside our control.

 This statement includes forward-looking statements within the meaning of the U.S. Private Securities Litigation Reform Act of 1995, as amended.
 These statements are not historical facts, but instead represent only Akebia’s beliefs regarding future events, many of which, by their nature, are inherently uncertain and outside of Akebia’s control.
 For a discussion of risks related to the forward-looking statements in this statement, including the risks related to COVID-19, commercialization, our clinical trials, manufacturing, and our financial position, including our cash runway, see the “Risk Factors” section of Akebia’s Quarterly Report on Form 10-Q for the quarter ended June 30, 2020, filed with the SEC on August 10, 2020, and other filings that Akebia may make with the SEC in the future.
 These forward-looking statements (except as otherwise noted) speak only as of the date of this statement, and Akebia does not undertake, and specifically disclaims, any obligation to update any forward-looking statements contained in this statement.